 The Guardian (1990)

 A couple with a newborn needs a nanny to babysit their child.
 They hire a nanny that after her arrival mysterious otherworldly things start to happen.
 This is a strange movie about a tree witch coming after the young for eternal youth.
 It does have a brief scene with a young Vivica A Fox being one of the most highly qualified nannies with athleticism focus and several degrees.

-This trolling B-movie is about trees.
+This movie is about trees blowing in the wind.
 The trees and wind making a chemical that would make people act odd, weird and somewhat frightening.
+The themes fits within the whole trees are evil when trees seem to usually be used to express mass paranoia and conspiracy theory some of the time.
 The only scary parts of the film are at the beginning.
-The rest is just weird and bad but if you think about it has a B-movie you find years after it’s release then it’s just a weird movie.
+The rest is just weird and bad but if you think about it has a B-movie quality about it after years of it’s release.
+It’s just a weird movie.

 Invasion of the Body Snatchers (and their remakes)

 This story has been remade in multiple times in the 1950’s for the Macarthism scares, 1970’s cynicism, 1990’s conspiracy invasion horror and horror and has a Hollywood remake in the 2000’s.
 But the titled-movies, Invasion of the Body Snatchers, are about an alien lifeform invading Earth replacing the human life with pod people.
 The movies are all based on one book by American writer Jack Finney’s 1954 novel The Body Snatchers (sometimes titled Invasion of the Body Snatchers.)
 Unlike all the films only the book had the optimistic ending.